Catherine Meyers, M.D.

 Director, Office of Clinical and Regulatory Affairs

-Dr. Meyers earned her B.S. in chemistry at the University of Chicago and received her M.D. from the University of Illinois at Chicago.
+Dr. Meyers earned her undergraduate degree in chemistry at the University of Chicago and received her M.D. from the University of Illinois College of Medicine at Chicago.
 She completed postgraduate residency training in internal medicine at the University of Chicago (Michael Reese Hospital) and a clinical nephrology fellowship at the University of Pennsylvania, Philadelphia.
-She then completed a research nephrology fellowship in renal immunology at the University of Pennsylvania.
-Following her fellowship, she was a faculty member of the University of Pennsylvania’s School of Medicine for 7 years, with an appointment in the Department of Internal Medicine, Renal-Electrolyte and Hypertension Division.
+She then completed a research fellowship in renal immunology at the School of Medicine at the University of Pennsylvania.
+In 1992, she joined the faculty of the School of Medicine at the University of Pennsylvania with an appointment in the Department of Internal Medicine, Renal-Electrolyte and Hypertension Division.
 Dr. Meyers’s research program focused on characterizing mechanisms of immune-mediated kidney injury.